xaviermerino/ECE1552/Practice/problems4.md

 22
 ```

 * **Question #2:** Populate a one-dimensional array with ten unique random numbers.
 Print the array to see what values were written in it.
-Repeatedly ask the user to type a number.
+Repeatedly ask the user to type a number (until the user enters a -1).
 If the number is in the array, remove it and shift each following element to the left.
 Add a zero at the end of the array.
+In the end, print the modified array.

 ```
 Original Array: